2024-2025 Academic Catalog

 Team oriented, open-ended, multi-disciplinary design projects focused on industrially relevant problems.
 A specific, complex engineering design problem taken from problem definition to product realization and testing.
 Emphasis on documenting and reporting technical work.
 Making informed judgments which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
 4015: Problem identification, including consideration of public health and welfare, as well as global, cultural, social, environmental, and economic factors and constraints; idea generation and concept selection; application of design, test, and analysis tools developed in previous courses; ethical and professional responsibilities; verification and validation; communication and working in teams.
 4016: Project management; working on teams, analysis and optimization, fabrication and testing, and communicating technical ideas.
 For Pathways Advanced Discourse credit, must complete combination of ME 3024, ME 3034, and ME 4015-4016.

-Prerequisite(s): ME 3024 and ME 3034 and ME 3524 and ME 3534 and ME 3624 and ME 4005 and (ME 3304 or MSE 2034)
+Prerequisite(s): ME 3024 and ME 3034 and ME 3524 and ME 3534 and ME 3624 and ME 4005 and (ME 3304 or MSE 2034) and ME 3414

 Pathway Concept Area(s): 1A Discourse Advanced, 10 Ethical Reasoning